Tucson woman shopping for those who can't

-TUCSON - Marissa Ramirez is getting up early in the morning during the Coronvairus Pandemic to shop for those who can’t shop for themselves.
+TUCSON - Marissa Ramirez is getting up early in the morning during the coronavirus pandemic to shop for those who can’t shop for themselves.

 You’ve heard the stories.